Inuits/ensible/README.md

-We all love Ansible, but it's so US focussed,  Therefore it is time to fork Ansible The European Ansible community is big enough by itselve.
+We all love Ansible, but it's so US focussed.
+Therefore it is time to fork Ansible.
+The European Ansible community is big enough by itself.

-I`m happy too announc "Ensible,  European Ansible"
+I'm happy to announce "Ensible, European Ansible"

 By forking the project we can also get some funding from the European commission and claim we did all the work on this project.

 Ensible is a radically simple IT automation system.
 It handles configuration-management, application deployment, cloud provisioning, ad-hoc task-execution, and multinode orchestration - including trivializing things like zero downtime rolling updates with load balancers.